 Addressing juvenile youth sexual abuse is important.
 While you may not be in danger of committing such an offense, one of your co-workers may be.
 Therefore it is very important to pay close attention to your colleagues' behavior as well as your own.
 The following examples are a list of behaviors that may be signs that you or someone you work with is in danger of engaging in undue familiarity and/or sexual misconduct.
-Retaliation for reporting sexual harassment and abuse will not be tolerated.
+These behaviors or "red flags" may signal that there are problems ahead for you, your co-workers, or the agency.